 Be sure to also check out the unique SleepoversRus party games and favours here.

-Melanie used the Balloon Timeline below to run Paige’s sleepover.
+SleepoversRus co-Director, Melanie Freeman, created and used the Balloon Timeline below to run her daughter’s 13th birthday sleepover.
 It was extremely successful and the girls were all very excited to learn what the next activity was with the popping of the balloons!
 This activity is highly recommended as it’s fun for the guests and it makes Mum or Dad’s job much easier in keeping the party ticking along with activities etc.